Moonglow Gardens

 • Inoculate your seeds with endomycorrhizal fungi at planting time or apply to the roots of your transplants.

 The following are your friends!
-These beneficial creatures will hunt & destroy unwanted pests or improve conditions in your garden to make it less attractive to the bad bugs
+These beneficial creatures will hunt & destroy unwanted pests or improve conditions in your garden to make it less attractive to the "bad bugs"

 • Ladybugs - control aphids, mites, thrips, insect eggs.
 You can build ladybird bug boxes or build log piles to encourage nesting.
 Ladybugs can live up to 3 years and eat 5,000 aphids in a lifetime

 • Ground & Rove beetles - ferocious predators.
 They have no trouble hunting down and ripping apart slugs, aphids, caterpillars, slug eggs, and other soft bodied animals.
-Build a beetle bucket to provide a beetle hotel
+Build a beetle bucket to provide a beetle hotel to give these bugs a safe place to hide.
+Most ground beetles live 2-3 years and are active in the garden from June to the fall.
+There are over 4,000 species of rove beetles in North America

 • Parasitic Flies - lay eggs on leaves of plants.
 When eaten by caterpillar, the larvae use the caterpillar's body as a host